 Experience analytics primarily focuses on unifying customer journeys from all digital touchpoints.
 Digital touchpoints, of course, include every step of the customer journey where a visitor may interact with your app or platform, from clicking on a pay-per-click (PPC) ad to clicking "check out” on an online store.

-Your ultimate goal for experience analytics is to capture data and use it to make a seamless experience for your visitors and customers.
+Your ultimate goal for experience analytics is to capture data and use reduce friction at every step for your visitors and customers.
 To do that, you need to:

 Anticipate customer needs by understanding them better (through analyzing qualitative and quantitative experience data)